lmigueldf/doc/native/android-plugin.md

 ##### libraries

-A list of .a library files in the `addons/geoloc/android/` directory.
+A list of .a static library files in the `addons/geoloc/android/` directory.

 ##### jars